Jake McCarthy Player Props: Diamondbacks vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks ninth in the league.
+- The Angels pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels have a 4.22 team ERA that ranks 16th among all MLB pitching staffs.
+- The Angels' 4.24 team ERA ranks 16th across all league pitching staffs.

-- Angels pitchers combine to allow 90 total home runs at a clip of 1.1 per game (to rank 16th in the league).
+- The Angels rank 16th in baseball in home runs surrendered (91 total, 1.1 per game).

-- Canning makes the start for the Angels, his 13th of the season.
-He is 6-2 with a 3.99 ERA and 62 strikeouts through 65 1/3 innings pitched.
+- Anderson gets the start for the Angels, his 15th of the season.
+He is 4-2 with a 5.54 ERA and 60 strikeouts through 74 2/3 innings pitched.

-- His last appearance was on Sunday against the Colorado Rockies, when the righty threw six scoreless innings while giving up four hits.
+- The lefty's last appearance came on Sunday against the Colorado Rockies, when he went six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.